AWQL is a SQL-like language for performing queries against most common AdWords

 FROMclause is not needed since the data source is already determined by the service to which the request is sent.

 DURINGclause is not allowed in service calls, but is allowed in reporting calls.
+The time zone of the account is used.

 - Although keywords (for example,